Skip to main content

 Managing Aromatization Aromatase Inhibitors (AIs)

-As the HPG axis begins to reactivate and rise, so too will the conversion of that testosterone to estradiol via the aromatase enzyme.
+As the HPG axis begins to reactivate and testosterone levels rise, so too will the conversion of that testosterone to estradiol via the aromatase enzyme.
 While some estradiol is crucial for psychological well-being, a rapid surge can cause its own set of side effects, including mood swings and water retention.
 Aromatase Inhibitors (AIs) are used to manage this process.

 • Anastrozole (Arimidex) This compound temporarily disables the aromatase enzyme, reducing the rate at which testosterone converts to estradiol.
 Its use during a recalibration protocol must be judicious.
 The goal is to control, not crash, estrogen levels.
 Overuse of an AI can lead to low-estrogen side effects like joint pain, low libido, and a flat mood, which would be counterproductive to mitigating psychological distress.
 AIs are typically used in low doses, guided by blood work, to maintain an optimal testosterone-to-estradiol ratio.